tomaszsolis/WSE_stock_and_news_scrapper/README.md

 I omit popular news portals like wp.pl, onet.pl and similar because of the lack of quality in business news.

 # Used Tools
+Python :)

-# Demo
+# Guide
 1. Execute the file
-2. Type in the company code (f.e.
-ALE for Allegro, CDR for CD Project Red etc).
+2. Type in the company code (f.e. allegro for Allegro, cd-projekt for CD Project Red etc).
+Letter size doesn't matter.
 3. Type in the number of prior calendar days to be included.
-Default value is set for 90 days to prevent messy information for companies which are present on the stock market for a long time.
+Default value is set for 90 days to prevent messy information for companies which are present on the stock market for a long time (20+ years)
+4. Enjoy the stock price graph with the main indicators (like SMA).
+5. Identify the most reliable news sources based on the price movement after the publication.

+# Demo

+CD Project Red analysis

+1. Run the script
+2. Type in the company code
+    -> type in cd-projekt
+3. Type in the number of prior calendar days to be included.
+    -> 365
-4. Enjoy the basic stock price graph with the main indicators (like SMA).
+4. Enjoy the stock price graph with the main indicators (like SMA).
-5. <work in progress> News analytics
+5. Identify the most reliable news sources based on the price movement after the publication.

+                    News_count      Price_increase     Price_decrease  Positive_pct     Negative_pct
+Source
+Infostrefa                124            45.0              79               36.0            64.0
+bankier.pl                 72            28.0              44               39.0            61.0
+money.pl                   67            28.0              39               42.0            58.0
+wnp.pl                     48            19.0              29               40.0            60.0

 # Conclusion
+    It turns out that news published in some media more often that others result in stock price drop.
+    Is it fair?
+No.
+    So why does it happen?
+Internet media are driven by clicks. negative news are more clickable than positive ones.
+So every publisher tries to beat the others.
+Even most respectable portals fall for such issue.
+That's why it is crucial to pick the source for your news wisely (not only for investing).

 # Follow Me On
 https://www.linkedin.com/in/tomaszsolis/